Evelyn-he/Mapper/README.md

 ### Fastest-path computations
 For paths between intersections, made use of an A* algorithm in conjunction with a min heap

+### Travelling Courier

+* Multi-destination Dijkstra to pre-compute fastest paths between all nodes.
+* Used Greedy algorithm and multistart to produce a number of preliminary solutions.
+* Pertubated all preliminary solutions (using 2-opt, 3-opt, and smaller local swapping pertubations) in parallel with multithreading to produce faster path times.
+* Used simulated annealing with hill climbing to find deeper local minima.

 ## Key Words
 * A *, Multi-Destination Dijkstra